FrancescoFerrari88/ams_umc/README.md

 You can control the behaviour of the pipeline, by changing the values of the parameters.
 You can do that in 3 ways:

-1. Globally, by changing the values of the config file in config/defaults.yaml;
+1. Globally, by changing the values of the default config file in config/defaults.yaml;
 2. Per single run, providing a custom config file using the option --configFile;
 3. Per single option, providing value to single option flags;

-Some parameters can be only be controlled using the config file (either default or custom).
+Some parameters can only be controlled using the config file (either default or custom).
 Of particular importance is the parameter "reads".

-> "reads" specify the format of the portion of the fastq file name that carry information as to whether the read is R1 or R2 in a paired-end experiment.
-This portion of the filename is expected to be immediately before the extension ("ext") and immediately after the sample name.
+> "reads" specify the format of the portion of the fastq filename that carries information as to whether the read is R1 or R2 in a paired-end experiment.
+This portion of the filename is expected to be immediately before the extension (ext: "fastq.gz") and immediately after the sample name.
 >
 > ### Example
 >
-> If the paired fastq file names are "D1_S1_L001_R1_001.fastq.gz" (R1) and "D1_S1_L001_R2_001.fastq.gz", the parameter "reads" will be:
+> If the paired fastq file names are "D1_S1_L001_R1_001.fastq.gz" (R1) and "D1_S1_L001_R2_001.fastq.gz" (R2), the parameter "reads" will be:
 >
 >        reads: ['R1_001','R2_001']

+## Understanding the Output

+The pipeline generates 5 folders in the output path:

+- **originalFASTQ**: collects soft links to the original input fastq files
+- **Bowtie2**: collects summary statistics about the mapping of the input samples
+- **CRAM**: collects alignment data in cram format
+- **CoverageStats**: collects per-base coverage stats computed over the whole genome
+- **ExonGeneCoverage**: collects exon mean coverage ( _sample_name_\_exonCov.txt) and gene-level aggregate mean coverage (_sample_name_\_aggGeneCov.txt)

+In the output folder, you will also find copy of the config parameters used in the analysis (pipeline.config.yaml) and the complete stdout generated during pipeline execution (pipeline.py_run-1.yaml).
+If you run the pipeline several tiles, new stdout log files will be added.